 You can estimate whether you’ll be at the low end or the high end of this range based on the results of your initial bloodwork and ultrasound.
 Hint: if you have more eggs in the tank (usually in your 20s or early 30s) you can probably expect to spend less on medications.

 There are a few discount programs, sponsored by pharmacies or pharmaceutical companies, that you can apply to for some of these medications.
-Many of them are based on income level and where you live, but there are also special programs, for example, for active duty military and veterans.
+Many of them are based on income level and where you live, but there are also special programs, for example, for women with cancer or women in the military.
 Ask your clinic for applications to these programs.

 Ask your clinic to check whether your health insurance covers any portion of these medications.
 But, beware: even with your insurance coverage, you might end up paying more out of pocket than just paying cash for the medications - especially if you qualify for a discount program or if your clinic has negotiated discounted pricing with the pharmacy.
 This is why it’s important to have a list of the prices for cash-paying patients, so you can compare.